Submit a Session Proposal

 About the Virtual Presentation

-- Preparation: Presenters are expected to follow ASMCUE Virtual Presentation Guidelines when designing and delivering their talks.
-These guidelines include features for attendee accessibility.
+- Follow ASMCUE Presentation Guidelines when designing and delivering their talks (will be distributed after session acceptance).
+These Guidelines include features for attendee accessibility.

-- Recording: With speakers’ consent, ASMCUE Virtual will record all sessions, which will be made available to ASMCUE Virtual attendees.
+- Recording: With speakers’ consent, ASMCUE Virtual will record Education Sessions, which will be made available to ASMCUE attendees.

 Key Application Components

-- Context of strategy, student learning outcomes and evidence/data that supports effectiveness.
+- Student learning outcomes and evidence & data that supports effectiveness.

 - Keywords and ASM Curriculum Guidelines core concepts.

-- Applicants can save progress on their application and return to complete it at a later time.
+- Applicants can save progress on their application and return to complete at a later time.

 Review Criteria and Guidelines